arantespp/arantespp.com/posts/zettelkasten/product-market-fit.md

 ---
 title: Product/Market Fit
-excerpt: Product/market fit means being in a good market with a product that can satisfy that market.
+excerpt: Product/market fit (PMF) means being in a good market with a product that can satisfy that market.
 date: 2021-04-02
 rating: 3
 tags: